Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Sensitivity of the top-of-the-mountain telescope system

 \section{Sensitivity of the top-of-the-mountain telescope system}

-Convolving the grasp $G(E)$ (Fig. \ref{fig:aeff}) with the spectrum of the signal $dN_\nu/dE$ one could find the signal statistics expected for a given exposure time $T_{exp}$:
+The numerically calculated aperture ${\cal A}(E)$ (Fig. \ref{fig:aeff}) could be used in Eq. (\ref{eq:Nnu}) to find the signal expected for a given neutrino flux $dN_\nu/dEdt$.
 For any given shape of the spectrum one could then find the normalisation which results in the signal statistics $N_\nu=1$ within a given exposure.
 The spectra of different models of neutrino fluxes from astronomical source populations typically result in the broad band spectra spanning several decades in energy.
 They could be well approximated by the powerlaw type spectra, $dN_\nu/dE=AE^{-\Gamma}$ within relatively narrow energy intervals (e.g. within one energy decade).
-Energy dependence of the grasp $G$ results in the dependence of the normalisation $A_{N_\nu=1}$ of the "minimal detectable" powerlaw spectrum on the spectral slope $\Gamma$.
+Energy dependence of the aperture ${\cal A}$ results in the dependence of the normalisation $A_{N_\nu=1}$ of the "minimal detectable" powerlaw spectrum on the spectral slope $\Gamma$.

-Fig. \ref{fig:sensitivity} shows curves which are the envelopes of the minimal detectable powerlaw spectra (those which produce $N_\nu=1$) for different values of $\Gamma$, assuming a year-long exposure with duty cycle $\epsilon=0.2$ with a telescope system overlooking $360^\circ$ strip below $3^\circ$ from the horizon km distance from a mountain top (2 km altitude).
+Fig. \ref{fig:sensitivity} shows curves which are the envelopes of the minimal detectable powerlaw spectra (those which produce $N_\nu=1$) for different values of $\Gamma$, assuming a year-long exposure with duty cycle $\epsilon=0.2$ with a telescope system overlooking $360^\circ$ strip below the horizon km distance from a mountain top (3 km altitude).
 For any value of $\Gamma$ the minimal detectable powerlaw is tangent to the envelope curve.

 The envelope curve could also be considered as sensitivity limit for the powerlaw neutrino flux in a 3-year long exposure (in this case the powerlaw spectra which are tangent to the curve would provide event statistics $N_\nu=3$ on average and the probability to observe zero events in 3-year exposure is at the $5\%$ level).
 Such representation of the sensitivity also allows to judge the expected statistics of the neutrino signal for a given powerlaw type spectrum: A spectrum with normalisation $A=XA_{N_\nu=1}$ is expected to produce $X$ events within one year exposure time.
 This representation is also convenient for the judgement of the energy range which provides the highest signal statistics.
 This energy range depends on the spectral slope $\Gamma$.
 It could be found as the energy of the point at which the minimal detectable powerlaw spectrum touches the sensitivity curve.